FrancoisEichinger/BSTW_Algorithm/README.md

 # BSTW_Algorithm
-Implementation of the Bentley, Sleator, Tarjan and Wei compression algorithm
+Implementation of the Bentley, Sleator, Tarjan and Wei compression algorithm in C

 ## How to use
 - Edit the file 'file.txt' containing the data you wish to encode